vekatze/neut/book/src/modality-and-memory.md

 ### Layers and Variables

-Every term in Neut has an integer called layer.
+Every term in Neut has an integer called a layer.
 Conceptually, a layer can be seen as the level at which a piece of data lives.

 The body of a `define` starts at layer 0: